Polycademy/dreamitapp/README.md

 bower install
 ```

 These will install all the dependencies of the application.

-Also go into your drop box and grab the `keys.php`.
+Now we need the secret keys, this is not saved in the remote repository because it is secret.
+Go into your drop box and grab the `keys.php`.
 Copy and paste this into `www/dreamitapp/secrets/keys.php`.
 This houses the secret API keys to the third party services.

 You should be able to run the application now.
 By accessing `http://localhost/dreamitapp`.